gohildevang/chatchat/README.md

-# NexaTalk - Modern Chat Experience
+# ChatChat - Simple & Beautiful

-A full-featured real-time chat application with cutting-edge design and smooth animations, built with modern web technologies.
+A full-featured real-time chat application with clean design and smooth animations, built with modern web technologies.

 ## Features